Cethin/IC10-Minifier/README.md

 ## How to use

-Install the IC10-Minifier extension for VSCode and run "Minify IC10" on your file.
+Install the IC10-Minifier extension for VSCode: https://marketplace.visualstudio.com/items?itemName=LukeSmith.ic10-minifier

+Press "ctrl+P" and run "Minify IC10" on your file.

 This will create a new file in the same directory with the prefixed "minified_" with the minified IC10 program.